zaxlofful/Lofful-s-WoW-Ebonhold-Addons/README.md

 ## Current Notes

+- Added BugSack so that I could stop seeing the bugs from swatter.
+Never pop-ups, just auto save bugs for later.(still try to reduce)
+- Most of these updates are to work specifically with Ebonhold (less LUA errors and crashes)
+- Some of these mods are literally made by the Ebonhold community
 - I moved a few addons around and replaced some older choices.
 - **ArkInventory is now my primary inventory/bank solution** (bags, bank, organization, search, and rules).
 - Default Blizzard UI addons are ignored in git and are not part of the custom addon set.